Ynn/selfstar/intro-ipojo.md

 The purpose of this page is to provide a quick introduction to the iPOJO component model.
 Specifically, it teaches you:

 + The limits of OSGi in term of programming.
-+ what is an iPOJO component.
++ What is an iPOJO component.
++ How to program an iPOJO component.
 + what is the lifecycle of an iPOJO component.

-As for OSGi, knowing the intricacies of iPOJO is NOT mandatory.
-However, a basic understanding of the iPOJO principles (modularity, service-orientation, late-binding) is a plus when getting to the exercises.
+As for OSGi, knowing the intricacies of iPOJO is NOT mandatory since most complexity is hidden by the IDE.
+However, understanding the iPOJO principles (modularity, service-orientation, late-binding) is a plus when getting to the exercises.

 ## OSGi limits